Pulp Engine Document Rendering

 Evaluation & licensed builds

 Same binary, one env var: unlicensed deploys stamp a small watermark on output (fine for development, staging, and internal PoCs).
-A paid PULP_LICENCE_KEY removes it — no separate "enterprise" build.
+A PULP_LICENCE_KEY from your commercial agreement removes it — no separate "enterprise" build.
+The gate is an Ed25519-signed token verified offline against a public key baked into the build.
+See Licence key format for the wire format and operator runbook.

 Render isolation modes